Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

 ![IBM WebSphere Server with Admin Server](./media/was-deploy-1.png)

-When the template is started it ask for some parameters:
+When the template is started it asks for some parameters:
 ![Template parameters](./media/was-deploy-2.png)

 Select the region where you want to deploy the server.
 In this sample only remark the following parameters: